-A social trail is an unauthorized trail that is commonly formed from visitors looking for shortcuts or venturing onto an area that is closed to the public.
-As it is repeatedly used, it becomes more prominent and trail-like.
-However, they are much less developed and smaller than official trails.
+A social trail is an unauthorized trail that forms when visitors take shortcuts or venture into a closed area.
+With its repeated use, it becomes more prominent and trail-like.
+They are recognizable because they are less developed and smaller than official trails.
 It is important to refrain from using social trails because they increase erosion, disturb the surrounding ecosystem, and are a hazard for hikers.8

 Continue straight.
-As you walk down this path, observe the leaves and groundcover.
+As you walk down this path, observe the leaves and ground cover.